Hong Kong police fire pepper balls at protesters opposed to election delay, new law | Politics

 The poll would have been the former British colony's first official vote since Beijing imposed new security legislation in late June.
 The government insists there was no political motive behind the delay.
 Thousands of police were stationed around the bustling Kowloon peninsula as marchers waved placards and chanted popular anti-government slogans such as "liberate Hong Kong".

 These slogans are now banned under the new security law.
-Police said they arrested at least 30 people for illegal gatherings, in a notice on their Facebook page.
+Police said they arrested at least 90 people, mainly for illegal gatherings, in a notice on their Facebook page.
 Several well-known activists were arrested during the demonstration including Figo Chan, the vice-convenor of the Civil Human Rights Front and former legislator Leung Kwok-hung, also known as "Long Hair", according to a post on Chan's Facebook page.

 Anti-government demonstrations have declined this year mainly because of limits on group gatherings, imposed to counter the spread of coronavirus, and the security law, which punishes actions China sees as subversive, secessionist, terrorist or colluding with foreign forces.
 Critics say the law aims to quash dissent in the city, while supporters say it will bring more stability after a year of often-violent anti-government and anti-China unrest.